Learn why your home’s water quality should always be clean for your family’s health and safety and the longevity of your appliances.

 While the water coming into homes is assumed safe to drink, it can contain a range of contaminants that can cause harm to you and your home over time.
 Filtering water can reduce such contaminants.
 With a whole house water filtration system, you can be sure that all the water in your home will be as pure as possible.

 So what are whole home water filters, and why do you need one?
 Keep reading to find out.

-Some of the most common contaminants that water filtration systems can remove are:
+Some of the most common contaminants that water filtration systems can reduce are:

 The exact contaminants present in your water will depend on where that water comes from, and different filters can be better for removing specific contaminants.
 To find the best one for your home, you need to know what the most common contaminants in your area are.

 At Aqualite US, we can provide a whole house water filtration system ideal for your home.
 With our SimpleLab home water test kits, you can understand the quality of your water, and we can provide you with the best filtration system for your home’s water based on the results.

 How Does a Whole House Water Filter Work?

 If you are on municipal (town/city) water, the water in your home originates from a natural source such as a river or lake.
 It then travels through piping underground to a water treatment facility.
 Throughout this journey, the water can pick up a range of contaminants that can affect its quality.

 The purpose of a treatment facility is to clean the water so that it’s safe for use in homes, but they’re not 100% efficient.
 Water can often leave treatment centers and still contain a lot of particles that aren’t ideal and often contain levels of chlorine used in the water disinfection process.
 The water also has to travel from the treatment center to your home, and it can pick up more contaminants throughout this journey.